DatashareNetwork: A Decentralized Privacy-Preserving Search Engine for Investigative Journalists

 \noindent3) \emph{Deal with asynchrony and heterogeneity}.
 Journalists are spread around the world.
-There is no guarantee that they are online at the same time, nor that they have the same resources.
+There is no guarantee that they are online at the same time, or that they have the same resources.

 \noindent4) \emph{Practical on commodity hardware}.
-For the system to be useful for journalists, they must be able to search documents and communicate with other journalist without hindering their day-to-day work.
-This requires the system to be computationally and communicationally efficient.
+Journalists must be able to search documents and communicate with other journalists without this affecting their day-to-day work.
+The system must be efficient both computationally and in communication costs.

 \noindent5) \emph{Enable data sovereignty}.
 Journalists are willing to share but not unconditionally.
-Since journalists make their personal collection searchable, they want to have control over the sharing process.
-Journalists should be able to make informed decisions on revealing documents on a case-by-case basis.
+They should be able to make informed decisions on revealing documents, on a case-by-case basis.

-The first four requirements preclude the use of available technologies in search while the fifth requirement precludes the use of automatic and rule-based document retrievals.
-More concretely, the first requirement eliminates central databases and private information retrieval (PIR)~\cite{BeimelI01,Goldberg07,KushilevitzO97} between journalists, as standard PIR requires a central list of all searchable (potentially sensitive) keywords.
+The first four requirements preclude the use of existing advanced privacy-preserving search technologies, whereas the fifth requirement precludes the use of automatic and rule-based document retrieval.
+More concretely, the first requirement prevents the use of central databases and private information retrieval (PIR)~\cite{BeimelI01,Goldberg07,KushilevitzO97} between journalists, as standard PIR requires a central list of all searchable (potentially sensitive) keywords.
 The second requirement rules out multi-party computation (MPC) between distributed servers~\cite{HuangEK12,Pinkas0WW18,Pinkas0SZ15}.

-The third and fourth requirement precludes the use of technologies that require many round trips or high bandwidth between journalists such as custom private set intersection~\cite{CristofaroT10,FalkNO18,HuangEK12,KissL0AP17,Pinkas0Z14}, keyword-based PIR~\cite{AngelS16,ChorGN97}, and generic MPC protocols~\cite{HuangEK12,Pinkas0WW18,Pinkas0SZ15,WangRK17}; and they preclude the use of privacy-preserving communication systems that require all users to be online~\cite{LazarGZ18,HooffLZZ15}.
+The third and fourth requirement exclude technologies that require many round trips or high bandwidth between journalists such as custom private set intersection~\cite{CristofaroT10,FalkNO18,HuangEK12,KissL0AP17,Pinkas0Z14}, keyword-based PIR~\cite{AngelS16,ChorGN97}, and generic MPC protocols~\cite{HuangEK12,Pinkas0WW18,Pinkas0SZ15,WangRK17}, as well as the use of privacy-preserving communication systems that require all users to be online~\cite{LazarGZ18,HooffLZZ15}.